markmead/blog/posts/add-blogs-to-devto-with-nuxtjs.md

 ---
-title: Shopify Add to Cart with Vanilla JS
+title: How to Add Blogs to DEV.to with Nuxt JS
-description: Easily create an autogrowing textarea with Alpine JS.
+description: Find out how you can use Nuxt JS to auto add your blogs to DEV.to.
-date: 2021/11/20
+date: 2021/10/20
-tags: [javascript, shopify]
+tags: [javascript, vue, nuxtjs]
 ---

-I adore DEV.to.
-It's an amazing platform that lets developers all around the world share knowledge and ideas.

 The "problem" with DEV.to as a content creator is that as much as it's nice seeing the views increase on DEV.to, you also want those views going to your